John Molson Admission Requirements

 - Letter of recommendation from an impartial source indicating the applicant’s readiness for university-level study

 Applicants from other universities who wish to transfer an unfinished degree or complete a second degree at the John Molson School of Business must have achieved a minimum overall average equivalent to a B-, with an average of B- or better in mathematics courses.
-Ideally, applicants should have completed all prerequisite courses (Calculus I, Linear Algebra, Microeconomics, Macroeconomics and Computer Literacy).
+Ideally, applicants should have completed all prerequisite courses (Calculus I, Linear Algebra, Microeconomics, and Macroeconomics).

 Applicants who meet the minimum entry requirements but lack some or all of the prerequisite courses are encouraged to apply and may still be considered for admission, providing they have completed business or business-related courses.

 A test of English proficiency may also be required.

 Newly admitted applicants will likely receive credit for university-level courses completed at a recognized institution, subject to Concordia University policy.
 Transfer credits will only be assessed once the applicant’s file is complete and an admissions decision has been made.
 Details and an explanation of all transfer credits will be included in John Molson acceptance letters.